cliffordcele/SQLChallenges/1. Danny's Dinner/README.md

 5. **Which item was the most popular for each customer?**
-* Left join the data from the menu table to the sales table using the product_id as the link between the two tables.
+* In the subquery, left join the data from the menu table to the sales table using the product_id as the link between the two tables.
-* Parse this table and count the number of times each item was ordered by each customer
+* Count the number of rows per customer_id and then per product_name.
+This provides the number of times each customer ordered each item.
-* Sort thi
+* Use the RANK OVER statement to rank the order counts by customer_id.
-* Create a rank variable that w
+* The outer query returns the customer_id and products_names that have a rank = 1 (i.e., most popular item[s]).
 * Ramen was the most popular item for customers A and C. Customer B ordered each item the same amount.
 ```SQl
 SELECT